Mayoral elections in Providence, Rhode Island: General election

 The election pinned Democratic primary winner Jorge Elorza against former mayor Buddy Cianci, who was running as an independent, and Republican Daniel S. Harrop.

 Elorza was endorsed by United States President Barack Obama.

 On July 14, 2014, businessman Lorne Adrian withdrew his independent candidacy.

 Independent candidate Jeffrey E. Lemire failed to get his name on the ballot.

 Cianci had previously served as mayor 1975–84 and 1991–2002, each time being ousted due to criminal convictions.
 A prominent issue was made of his past convictions.
-Ciacni characterized Elorza as inexperienced, and called a possible return to the mayoralty for a third tenure as a "last rodeo" for himself.
+Cianci characterized Elorza as inexperienced, and called a possible return to the mayoralty for a third tenure as a "last rodeo" for himself.